“My son was feeling great when he finished the call

-Watch Jason Ma’s inspiring talk on “Preparing for Middle/High School, College, Career, and Personal Success” at a special event just for Mr. Ma in front of caring, successful parents.
-This event was enthusiastically sponsored and organized by the Harvard Business School (HBS) Association of Northern California and co-sponsored by the
+WATCH Jason Ma’s inspiring masterclass on “Preparing for Middle/High School, College, Career, and Personal Success.”
+This was a special event for parents with Mr. Ma enthusiastically organized and sponsored by the Harvard Business School (HBS) Association of Northern California and co-sponsored by the

 – Harvard Club of San Francisco

 – Harvard Club of Silicon Valley

 – UC Berkeley Haas Alumni Network Silicon Valley Chapter

 In HH:MM:SS, this masterclass (1.5 hours) is sequenced as follows: